-ii.
-Cost Recovery.
-Having found the CT Project is a clean energy project and is eligible for the financial incentives pursuant to Ind.
-Code § 8-1-8.8-11 ("Section 11"), we turn now to NIPSCO's proposal to recover its costs during construction through a semi-annual forecasted capital tracker (the "GCT Mechanism") until such time as the project is included in base rates subsequent to being placed in service.
-Petitioner's witness Blissmer described the proposed GCT Mechanism and how it would work.
-NIPSCO anticipates these filings will be made by October 15 (reflecting the forward looking period of March through August) and April 15 (reflecting the forward looking period of September through February).
-NIPSCO anticipates a 120-day procedural schedule from filing to Commission Order and rate implementation (on a bills rendered basis).
+project and is eligible for the financial incentives pursuant to Ind.
+Code § 8-1-8.8-11 ("Section 11"), we turn now to NIPSCO's proposal to recover its costs during construction through the GCT Mechanism until such time as the project is included in base rates after being placed in service.
+Petitioner's witness Mr. Blissmer described the proposed GCT Mechanism and how it would work.
+NIPSCO anticipates these filings will be made by October 15 (reflecting the forward-looking period of March through August) and April 15 (reflecting the forward-looking period of September through February).
+NIPSCO anticipates a 120-day procedural schedule from filing to Commission order and rate implementation (on a bills rendered basis).
 Any variance between the forecasted tracker revenue requirement and the amounts collected will be compared to the actual revenue requirement based on the final books and records.
 The resulting variance would be captured in a reconciliation report within each tracker filing.
-Pet.
-Ex.
-8 at 15-16; Pet.
-Ex.
-8-S at 6.

 The revenue requirement for capital costs included in the GCT will be calculated by first computing the monthly average CWIP, or net plant in service when appropriate, over the forecasted six-month period.
-NIPSCO's direct testimony reflected that NIPSCO would then multiply the weighted monthly average for the forecasted billing period by NIPSCO's monthly effective WACC.
-Pet.
-Ex.
-8 at 16.
+NIPSCO's direct testimony reflected NIPSCO would then multiply the weighted monthly average for the forecasted billing period by NIPSCO's monthly effective Weighted Average Cost of Capital ("WACC").
 Up and until the CT Project is placed in service, there would be no depreciation expense.
 When and to the extent the CT Project is projected to be placed in service in a six-month forecast period, the GCT will commence the recovery of depreciation expense at NIPSCO's most recently approved depreciation rates (currently Cause No. 45772), which would be reconciled when actual depreciation expense is recognized in a future tracker.
 This avoids any deferral of depreciation expense.
 Similarly, forecasted property taxes will be included in the GCT and reconciled when actual property tax expense is recognized in a future tracker.
-Pet.
-Ex.
-8 at 17.

 Mr. Blissmer testified NIPSCO proposes to allocate the costs associated with the CT Project based on NIPSCO's Commission approved demand allocators for the GCT Mechanism, whereby the demand allocators are based upon revenue attributable to each of NIPSCO's rate schedules used to establish NIPSCO's Commission approved electric base rates in Cause No. 45772.
-Additionally, NIPSCO will adjust its allocation percentages to reflect the significant migration of customers amongst the various rates for each semi-annual tracker filing, as it does with other tracking mechanisms.
+NIPSCO will adjust its allocation percentages to reflect the significant migration of customers amongst the various rates for each semi-annual tracker filing, as it does with other tracking mechanisms.
 This adjustment is appropriate to prevent any unintended consequences of the migration of customers between rates and to properly allocate their share of the revenue requirement.
-Pet.
-Ex.
-8 at 17.
-Attachment 8-B to Mr. Blissmer's testimony is an exemplar for the GCT Tracker schedule.
-He also described other changes to NIPSCO's electric service tariff relating to the proposed GCT Mechanism: (1) addition of Rider 595 - Generation Cost Tracker; (2) addition of Appendix L -Generation Cost Tracker Factors; (3) update to Appendix A to include Rider 595; and (4) update to the Table of Contents to add Rider 595 and Appendix L. NIPSCO anticipates its first GCT Tracker filing would be October 15, 2024, or within 30 days of a final order in this Cause, whichever is later.
-Pet.
-Ex.
-8 at 19; Pet.
-Ex.
-8-S at 6.
-As an additional financial incentive under Section 11, NIPSCO requests that the operating income associated with the CT Project be included in the total electric Comparison of Electric Operating Income for purposes of the IC 8-1-2-42(d) earnings test.
-Pet.
-Ex.
-8 at 18.
+He described other changes to NIPSCO's electric service tariff relating to the proposed GCT Mechanism: (1) addition of Rider 595 - Generation Cost Tracker; (2) addition of Appendix L - Generation Cost Tracker Factors; (3) update to Appendix A to include Rider 595; and (4) update to the Table of Contents to add Rider 595 and Appendix L. NIPSCO anticipates its first GCT Mechanism filing would be October 15, 2024, or within 30 days of a final order in this Cause, whichever is later.
+As an additional financial incentive under Section 11, NIPSCO requests the operating income associated with the CT Project be included in the total electric Comparison of Electric Operating Income for purposes of the Ind.
+Code § 8-1-2-42(d) earnings test.